Typically associated with tropical drinks or summertime, rum comes in an impressive array of flavors and complexities.

 Rum For It

 Rum is an exceptionally broad spirit, with so many hues and varying flavors, bold profiles, and sweetness, there's no reason to not play with rum in both classic and modern cocktails.
+Rum is also super food-friendly, so you can pair it with your favorite meals and snacks.
 Consider swapping spirits in your old-fashioned for a spiced rum or incorporating a flavored rum into your mojito.
 Rum can also be used to make a fun spin on a flavored martini, or try it out in that decadently garnished tropical cocktail.
 Either way, stir up some rum.